CorinaWan/DIT5411-Wong-Po-Yi/README.md

              rotation_matrix = cv2.getRotationMatrix2D(basePoint, angle, 1.0)
              Rotate 80 degrees counterclockwise
 - Scaling: None, fx=1.5, fy=1.5
-           Enlarge the image's height and width to 1.5 times its original size.
+           Enlarge the image's height and width to 1.5 times their original size.
 - Shearing: M = np.array([[1.0, 0.5, 0.0], [0.5, 1.0, 0.0], [0.0, 0.0, 1.0]], dtype=np.float32)
                                 augmentedImage = cv2.warpPerspective(imgBeforeAugmentation, M, (int(w * 1.5), int(h * 1.5))
             Enlarge the image by 1.5 times

 After augmentation, 200 augmented images per Chinese Character will be generated.
-Their filename's format is (Chinese Character)_aug_001 to (Chinese Character)_aug_200.
-They are put on /OutPut_Sample/ folder and then all folders and files are compressed to Output_Sample.zip and need to use 7-Zip to unzip them.
+Their filenames' format is (Chinese Character)_aug_001 to (Chinese Character)_aug_200.
+They are put on /Output_Sample/ folder and then all folders and files are compressed to Output_Sample.zip.0001 to Output_Sample.zip.1033 (1033 zip files totally) and need to use 7-Zip to unzip them.

+Testing model